ayalac1111/GradeIt/FEATURES.md

 This plan will guide the development and enhancement of GradeMaster to make it more versatile and user-friendly.

 ## **Completed**

+## Student Feedback Structure Modifications
+### **Rationale:**
+- **Objective:** Introduce students to the YAML file format, which is widely used in automation and configuration management.
+- **Impact:** By exposing students to YAML, we prepare them for industry-standard tools and practices, such as Ansible and Kubernetes, where YAML is frequently used.
+It also facilitates easier data manipulation and integration with other tools or scripts in an automated environment.
+- **Priority**:  1
+- [x] Create a YAML feedback structure for each student.
+	- [x] Course information
+	- [x] Lab Information
+	- [x] Student Feedback
+		- [x] Task name
+		- [x] Line ( should be called something else )
+		- [x] Points
+		- [x] Feedback ( if the points were 0 )
+- [x] Modify student feedback structure:
+  - [x] Create an array per task of 1 or 0 instead of duplicating details/feedback from the `answer_key`.
+  - [x] Update all functions that handle the student feedback structure to accommodate this new format.
 ## Command Line Modifications
 - [x] Modify command line options to include:
   - [x] Read `answer_key` name (instead of assuming a fixed name).